ADA – Accommodation Procedures and Compliance Training

 - What forms are needed to meet obligations under the law?

-Please join Patti Rensel, from MEA’s Hotline, and Michael Kulakowski, Esquire, Employment Counsel and Director of Compliance Services, to learn about all of the basic and complex rules and obligations under the ADA, as well as the rights of both employees and employers.
+Join us for this 2-hour webinar and learn about all of the basic and complex rules and obligations under the ADA, as well as the rights of both employees and employers.